-- buildings for agriculture and forestry; - mineral extraction, engineering operations, local transport infrastructure; - the use of land and/or provision of appropriate facilities for outdoor sport, outdoor recreation, cemeteries and burial grounds and allotments; - the re-use, extension, alteration or replacement of a building; if this would not overly increase the size of the building; - limited infilling or the partial or complete redevelopment of previously developed land (subject to caveats to avoid substantial harm to the openness of the Green Belt); - limited infilling in villages; - limited affordable housing for local community needs, but only if supported in the Local Plan (Hurn is not currently deemed a suitable in Policy LN4); - development brought forward under a Community Right to Build Order or Neighbourhood Development Order. - as long as the development preserves the openness of the Green Belt and does not conflict with the purposes of including land within it edge of Hurn village and the airport and scattering of hamlets to the west, in order to set out the importance of preventing development that would urbanise or otherwise reduce the open, rural nature of this particular gap and its role in providing a setting for the adjoining village, airport and scattered hamlets, where further sprawl would increase the degree of coalescence between them.
+- buildings for agriculture and forestry; - mineral extraction, engineering operations, local transport infrastructure\; - the use of land and/or provision of appropriate facilities for outdoor sport, outdoor recreation, cemeteries and burial grounds and allotments\; - the re-use, extension, alteration or replacement of a building; if this would not overly increase the size of the building; - limited infilling or the partial or complete redevelopment of previously developed land (subject to caveats to avoid substantial harm to the openness of the Green Belt); - limited infilling in villages; - limited affordable housing for local community needs, but only if supported in the Local Plan (Hurn is not currently deemed a suitable in Policy LN4); - development brought forward under a Community Right to Build Order or Neighbourhood Development Order\.

+\ as long as the development preserves the openness of the Green Belt and does not conflict with the purposes of including land within it edge of Hurn village and the airport, in order to set out the importance of preventing development that would urbanise or otherwise reduce the open, rural nature of this particular gap and its role in providing a setting for the adjoining village, where further sprawl would increase the degree of coalescence between them.
 A number of key characteristics of the gap are described in Appendix 5.

-See paragraphs 147 - 151 of the National Planning Policy Framework for the full text.
+See paragraphs 147 - 151 of the National Plannina Policv Framework for the full text.

-3.3.3 The gap forms part of the setting of the Conservation Area and Listed and locally important historic buildings at Hurn Bridge Farm and off Mill Lane, the open fields assisting with the appreciation of the rural nature of these buildings.
+3.3.3 The gap forms part of the setting of the Conservation Area, and several Listed Buildings and Non-Designated Heritage Assets at Hurn Bridge Farm and off Mill Lane, the open fields assisting with the appreciation of the rural nature of these buildings.
 The 2003 character assessment describes the scattered development pattern and individual building groups set within distinct spaces of paddocks, fields or woodland edge landscapes as a key characteristics of Hurn Bridge and Hurn Court area.
 Whilst the appraisal recognises that the B3073 Parley Lane has been subject to urbanising improvements to suit the Airport operation, and leisure developments have detracted from the rural character when viewed from the main road, it contends that away from the main road the area retains a strong rural character, and is sensitive to changes that would undermine this character.
 The appraisal concludes that "The sense of this area as 'countryside' should be protected so that the airport is not seen as coalescence between the outer fringes of Bournemouth.
 To do this a strong positive landscape framework is crucial to the successful integration of those changes that challenge the traditional agricultural character of the landscape."

-3.3.4 Whilst land to the north of Parley Lane is now mainly used for the keeping of horses, the rural character remains relatively strong.
-To the south side of the road a large area has been subject to temporary sand and gravel extraction, which is still ongoing although parts of the site (in accordance with the grant of planning), have now been restored to agriculture, with the remainder of the site expected to be fully restored to agriculture by 2031.
+Whilst land to the north of Parley Lane is now mainly used for the keeping of horses, the rural character remains relatively strong.

+3.3.4 To the south side of the road a large area has been subject to temporary sand and gravel extraction, which is still ongoing although parts of the site (in accordance with the grant of planning), have now been restored to agriculture, with the remainder of the site expected to be fully restored to agriculture by 2031.
+Whilst the draft version of this Plan proposed to extend the gap to land to the south of Parley Lane, this was not considered necessary given the wording of the Core Strategy Policy KS3 that specifically references protecting the separate physical identity of individual settlements in the area.
+This may be an issue that is reconsidered in a future review, depending on the wording adopted in the BCP Local Plan.

-Map 3.
+Map 5.
 Hurn's Important Local Gap